15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 Another company with a few decades of experience, MMG positions itself as global recruitment strategists.
 The company emphasizes their strategy support offerings.

-Praxis offers a range of service options that customers can pick and choose from, including digital advertising as well as community outreach.
+Praxis offers a range of service options that customers can pick and choose from, including digital advertising as well as community outreach to identify potential study participants.

 Rather than reaching out to patients about specific trials through advertising, SubjectWell aims to build a database of patients interested in participating in clinical trials.